 Each element of the TXVECTOR parameter STA_ID_LIST identifies the STA or group of STAs that is the recipient of an RU in the HE MU PPDU.
 An individually addressed RU is an RU addressed to an associated non-AP STA and the STA_ID_LIST element for that RU is set to the 11 LSBs of the AID of the STA receiving the PSDU contained in that RU.
 If an RU is intended for one or more unassociated non-AP STAs, then the STA_ID_LIST element for that RU is set to 2045.
 If an RU is intended for no user, then the STA_ID_LIST element for that RU is set to 2046.
 If an RU is intended for an AP, then the STA_ID_LIST contains only one element that is set to the 11 LSBs of the AID of the non-AP STA transmitting the PPDU.
 If an RU is intended for multiple STAs for MU-MIMO then multiple STAs identified by STA-IDs in the STA_ID_LIST will use the same resource unit (see 27.5.3 (UL MU operation)).
 If an RU is intended for multiple associated STAs and carries a single A-MPDU then the STA_ID_LIST element is set as follows:

 For an AP with dot11MultiBSSIDActivated equal to false, if the RU is intended for more than one associated STA in the BSS that is not a recipient of an individually addressed RU, the STA_ID_LIST element is set to 0.
-The AP may include only one element with this value in a DL MU PPDU.[15955]
+[15955]

 For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for more than one associated STA in any of its BSSs that is not a recipient of an individually addressed RU, the STA_ID_LIST element is set to 0 for transmitted BSSID or to the value of the BSSID Index field corresponding to that BSS (see 9.4.2.74 (Multiple BSSID-Index element)) for a nontransmitted BSSID.
-The AP may include only one element for each BSSID of the multiple BSSID set in the HE MU PPDU, and the number of such elements shall not exceed the maximum number of BSSs of the multiple BSSID set.[15955]
+The number of such elements shall not exceed the maximum number of BSSs of the multiple BSSID set.[15955]

 For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for more than one associated STA on all its BSSs, the STA_ID_LIST element is set to 2047.
-The AP may include only one element with this value in a DL MU PPDU.[15955]
+[15955]

 The STA_ID_LIST element values between 2008 and 2044 are reserved.